JoshThorntonDev/a3-s3786643/README.md

 # FWP Assignment 3 - s3786643

 ## Documentation
-To generate documentation, after running npm install from the root, run:
+To start documentation server, after running npm install from the root, run:
 ### `npx styleguidist server`, then navigate to localhost:6060

+Or, to build HTML documentation files, after running npm install from the root, run:
+### `npx styleguidist build`
+Documentation will be placed in /styleguide

 # Getting Started with Create React App